mioxtw/BinanceFuturesZorroPlugin/README.md

 ## Install

-To install the plugin, download the [latest release](https://github.com/mioxtw/BinanceFuturesZorroPlugin/releases/download/v0.1.0/BinanceFuturesPlugin_v0.1.0.zip) and place the BinanceFutures.dll file into the **Plugin** folder under Zorro's root path.
+To install the plugin, download the [latest release](https://github.com/mioxtw/BinanceFuturesZorroPlugin/releases/download/v0.2.0/BinanceFuturesPlugin_v0.2.0.zip) and place the BinanceFutures.dll and cacert.pem into the **Plugin** folder under Zorro's root path.

 ## How to Use
 * First generate a API Key in Binance website.